Benefit Calculation Examples for Workers Retiring in 2016

 ||Formula applied to AIME

-which the worker is first eligible for benefits, the case-A PIA is the case A amount
+to the amount computed above.
+Therefore, the case-A PIA is the case A amount

 Thus the case-B PIA is the case B amount computed above truncated to the next lower